Community Reinvestment Grants

 Todd County, $465,400, 2 Years

-Todd County Health and Human Services is building a new community center and kitchen in Eagle Bend to better meet the needs of the region’s growing senior population.
-The Eagle Bend Community Kitchen and Center will be built in a repurposed section of the former Eagle Bend High School and is expected to open to the public in 2017.
+Todd County Health and Human Services built a new community center and kitchen in Eagle Bend to better meet the needs of the region’s growing senior population.
+The Hilltop Regional Kitchen was built in a repurposed section of the former Eagle Valley High School and will begin operation in January 2018.

 Tri-County Health Care